patrickfav/slf4j-timber/README.md

 ### Log level mapping
 The priorities will be converted to LogCat's priority level and passed to `Timber.log(...);`.
+The `Log.isLoggable()` are not respected here, since `Timber` should be responsible to decide when to log what.
 The following table shows the mapping from SLF4J log levels to LogCat log levels.

 | SLF4J         | Android/Timber |
 | ------------- |:-------------: |